MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementExchangeOnPremisPolicy.md

   - `[KnownDeviceClasses <IMicrosoftGraphDeviceManagementExchangeDeviceClass[]>]`: The list of device classes known to Exchange
   - `[NotificationContent <Byte[]>]`: Notification text that will be sent to users quarantined by this policy.
 This is UTF8 encoded byte array HTML.

-CONDITIONALACCESSSETTINGS `<IMicrosoftGraphOnPremisesConditionalAccessSettings>`: Singleton entity which represents the Exchange OnPremises Conditional Access Settings for a tenant.
+CONDITIONALACCESSSETTINGS <IMicrosoftGraphOnPremisesConditionalAccessSettings>: Singleton entity which represents the Exchange OnPremises Conditional Access Settings for a tenant.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Enabled <Boolean?>]`: Indicates if on premises conditional access is enabled for this organization
   - `[ExcludedGroups <String[]>]`: User groups that will be exempt by on premises conditional access.
 All users in these groups will be exempt from the conditional access policy.
   - `[IncludedGroups <String[]>]`: User groups that will be targeted by on premises conditional access.
 All users in these groups will be required to have mobile device managed and compliant for mail access.
   - `[OverrideDefaultRule <Boolean?>]`: Override the default access rule when allowing a device to ensure access is granted.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementAdministrationIdentity>: Identity Parameter
   - `[AuditEventId <String>]`: key: id of auditEvent
   - `[CartToClassAssociationId <String>]`: key: id of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: key: id of cloudPcAuditEvent
   - `[CloudPcDeviceImageId <String>]`: key: id of cloudPcDeviceImage
+  - `[CloudPcExportJobId <String>]`: key: id of cloudPcExportJob
   - `[CloudPcExternalPartnerSettingId <String>]`: key: id of cloudPcExternalPartnerSetting
   - `[CloudPcGalleryImageId <String>]`: key: id of cloudPcGalleryImage
   - `[CloudPcId <String>]`: key: id of cloudPC